Danger signs to look out for around gas and other fuel-burning appliances include:

 - Sooting flecks on the ground and underneath appliance.

-Carbon monoxide causes mild effects that are often mistaken for the flu.
-Therefore, knowing what to look out for is the first step in combating carbon monoxide poisoning.
-They include:
+In short, carbon monoxide causes mild effects that are often mistaken for the flu.
+Therefore, knowing what to look out for is the first step in combating CO poisoning.
+For instance:

 - Visual problems